 Black Hawk County Sheriff's Office to reopen for normal operations June 8

-BLACK HAWK COUNTY, Iowa (KCRG) - The Black Hawk County Sheriff's Office will reopen the business office for all operations beginning June 8, in accordance with approval by the Board of Supervisors for normal Courthouse operations.
+The Black Hawk County Sheriff's Office will reopen the business office for all operations beginning June 8, in accordance with approval by the Board of Supervisors for normal Courthouse operations.

 Normal operations include jail inmate visitation, as well as other sheriff's office or jail business.
 All visitors will be required to wear masks.